TolikPylypchuk/KeyboardSwitch/docs/_v3_0/04-char-mappings.md

 Not all of those key combinations actually produce characters for all layouts.
 So after asking the OS about all of these keys, the app keeps only those character combinations which are defined for all layouts.
-For example, if you press _AltGr+U_ in the Ukrainian layout, you will get **ґ**, but if you press those keys in the US layout, you won't get anything at all, so the app will just throw **ґ** out because it won't know how to map it to the US layout.
+For example, if you press _AltGr+U_ in the Ukrainian layout, you will get **ґ**, but if you press those keys in the US layout, you won't get anything at all, so the app will just throw **ґ** out as it won't know how to map it to the US layout.

 ## Limitations